Jannis17/gossip_protocol_expectation/README.md

 The Markoc Chain that corresponds to the execution of LNS with 4 agents can be found here: https://sites.google.com/site/ykokkinis/MarkovChain4agents.pdf.
 The states of the Markov chain are tuples that describe the configuration of secrets.
-The transition matrix and the expected duration of the protocol can be found here: https://sites.google.com/site/ykokkinis/transMatrix4agents.pdf:
+The transition matrix and the expected duration of the protocol can be found here: https://sites.google.com/site/ykokkinis/transMatrix4agents.pdf.
+The states in the transition matrix are numbered bottom to top, left to right as they appear in the Markov Chain.